wouam31200/-zabbix-fusionpbx/README.md

 Monitoring template for FusionPBX.

-**Installation**
+## Installation

 Import the template XML file to Zabbix server.

-Put the parameters file on the FusionPBX server in the Zabbix Agent config directory.
+Put the parameters file `userparameter_fusionpbx.conf` on the FusionPBX server in the Zabbix Agent config directory.